-You can find details of your own state’s program by selecting your state in the box below, but most states require that you:
+You can find details of your own state’s program by selecting your state in the box below, but most states require the following:

-- File weekly or biweekly claims, usually by mail or telephone.
+- File weekly or biweekly claims, usually by mail or phone.

 - Report any earnings from work you had during the week(s).
 States have different rules for how much money you can earn while receiving benefits.

-- Report any job offers or refusal of work during the week.
+- Report any job offers or job offers you decline during the week.

-- If required, register for work with your State Employment Service, so it can assist you in finding employment.
+- Some states require registration for work with the State Employment Service, so it can assist you in finding employment.

-- Refer you to job openings in your area, or in other areas if you are willing to relocate.
+- Refer you to job openings in your area, or in other areas if you plan to relocate.

 - Help with resume writing, interview practice, and other job search activities.